-Analytics and Data Solutions (ADS) (formerly Enterprise Information Stewardship)is a department that reports to MSU IT Services and the Office of Planning and Budgets.
-The department is comprised of business intelligence, analytics, and data solutions teams.
+The Analytics and Data Solutions (ADS) department (formerly Enterprise Information Stewardship) reports to MSU IT Services and the Office of Planning and Budgets.
+The department is comprised of Data Architecture, Data Management, Data Analytics, and Spatial Data Management teams.

 ADS plans and organizes activities for MSU’s vision of data managed as an asset and data-driven decision-making.
 Analytics and Data Solutions improves links between siloed databases and data stores and makes information and data easier to find online and use.
 In addition, the department ensures the effective management of information assets.